There are generally 3 options available to connect a wire or cable to a PCB.

 - How can i assign a footprint to a symbol?

-- Tutorial: How to make a footprint (From scratch)?
+- Tutorial: How to make a footprint in KiCad 5.1.x?

 - How to get a downloaded symbol, footprint or full library into KiCad version 5?